xcat2/xcat-core/docs/source/advanced/hierarchy/provision/diskless_sn.rst

 ------------------------------------------------------

 If you want, your can leverage local disk to contain some directories during the stateless nodes running.
+And you can customize the osimage definition to achieve it.
 For Service Node, it is recommended to put below directories on local disk. ::

     #/install         (Not required when using shared /install directory)